dsr373/mirrors/readme.md

 * fwhp: full width at half power
 * find_min: find the first minimum along the horizontal, starting from the centre
 * central_amplitude: print the central value in the image array (arbitrary units that depend of nx, ny and other factors)
+* in_phase_stat: find the mean and standard deviation of the phase in the mirror array

 ## Aperture types